 Vitamin B2.
 The vitamin Riboflavin, also known as B2, is an energy booster.
 It impacts the mitochondria, or energy factories, in each of our cells.
 Evidence also suggests a relationship between improper functioning of mitochondria and migraine, which is why headache researchers have taken keen interest in vitamin B2.

 Melatonin.
 Do you have trouble falling asleep or staying asleep?
 Do you wake up in the morning sensing that your sleep wasn’t refreshing?
 Sleep and migraine are closely related.
 In fact, getting good quality sleep is the single most impactful lifestyle change to improve health with migraine.
 Melatonin is a popular natural sleep aid commonly used for insomnia and improving sleep.
+Headache research is also finding melatonin beneficial for migraine.

 Additional supplements that people with migraine may consider adding to their diets include:

-- Coenzyme Q10, an antioxidant also known as CoQ10, which cells need for growth and maintenance
+- Coenzyme Q10, an antioxidant also known as CoQ10, which cells need for growth and maintenance.

 - Butterbur, a plant extract that comes from the leaves and roots of the plant petasites hybridus, and is known for its anti-inflammatory properties